userfrosting/UserFrosting/.github/CONTRIBUTING.md

 If you don't find what you're looking for in the troubleshooting page, then please check the [wiki](https://github.com/userfrosting/UserFrosting/wiki) and [existing issues](https://github.com/alexweissman/UserFrosting/issues?utf8=%E2%9C%93&q=is%3Aissue), both opened and closed.
 Your question may have already been asked and answered before!

-You can also search for help on Stack Overflow.
+You can also search for help on Stack Overflow or in our [Forums](https://forums.userfrosting.com/).
 In addition to the tags for the components that UF builds upon, such as [Slim](http://stackoverflow.com/questions/tagged/slim), [Twig](http://stackoverflow.com/questions/tagged/twig), [Eloquent](http://stackoverflow.com/questions/tagged/eloquent), [jQuery Validate](http://stackoverflow.com/questions/tagged/jquery-validate), [Select2](http://stackoverflow.com/questions/tagged/jquery-select2), there is now a [UserFrosting tag](http://stackoverflow.com/questions/tagged/userfrosting) as well.

 There are also tags for the utilities upon which UserFrosting depends, such as [Composer](http://stackoverflow.com/questions/tagged/composer-php) and [Git](http://stackoverflow.com/questions/tagged/git).

 ## Asking for Help

 In general, the Github issue tracker should only be used for bug reports and feature requests.
-If you're just having trouble getting something to work, you should ask on Stack Overflow instead.
+If you're just having trouble getting something to work, you should ask on Stack Overflow or in our [Forums](https://forums.userfrosting.com/) instead.
 Tag your question with the `userfrosting` tag, and optionally with any tags specific to the relevant underlying technologies, such as `slim`, `twig`, `eloquent`, `composer`, etc.  You should also mention the version of UserFrosting that you are using.

-After posting a question on Stack Overflow, please [link to it in chat](https://chat.userfrosting.com).
+After posting a question on Stack Overflow or in our [Forums](https://forums.userfrosting.com/), please [link to it in chat](https://chat.userfrosting.com).
 This will ensure that more people see it, and provide a place where we can discuss and help clarify your question.

 On Github, Chat, and Stack Overflow, please keep in mind the following: